 - We do not use will after certain expressions of time and condition, e.g. when, as soon as, the moment, the minute, till, once, if, provided, providing, unless, as long as, on condition etc. - However, we may use will after if when we want to express a warning or sound polite.
-If you will stare at your phone all day you'll lose your sight.

 If you will stare at your phone all day, you'll lose your sight.
-If you will wait a moment, sir, the manager will be with you shortly.

-4> In your notebook, translate the Polish parts of the sentences into English.
-Use no more than five words.

-- 1 The younger we are, (tym bardziej podatni na uzależnienia) we seem to be. - 2 By the end of 2020, I 🖾 (będę używał) Twitter for ten years. - 3 You should take what Mark says (z przymrużeniem oka).
+If you will wait a moment, sir, the manager will be with you shortly. - 4> In your notebook, translate the Polish parts of the sentences into English.
+Use no more than five words. - 1 The younger we are, the more prone to addiction (tym bardziej podatni na uzależnienia) we seem to be. - 2 By the end of 2020, I will have been using (będę używał) Twitter for ten years. - 3 You should take what Mark says with a pinch of salt (z przymrużeniem oka).
 He's a bit of a joker.

-- 4 The moment you (wymyślisz) a plan, will you text me, please? - 5 It goes (bez watpienia) toddlers should not use mobiles. - 6 Recently, there (jest wyraźnie więcej) young people staring at their mobile screens than ever before. - 7 The woman complained that (kręciło jej się w głowie). - 8 🖾 (Czy właśnie miałeś wyjść)?
-If so, I can call you later. - 9 I'll be free to talk to you, Miss Jones, (jeżeli będzie pani uprzejma poczekać) a few minutes.

-5> In your notebook, rewrite the sentences, using the words given.
-Write no more than five words.

-- 1 I have made up my mind to become a coach.
-SIGHTS I have a a coach. - 2 I signed up for a digital detox weekend after I realised I was almost addicted to my smartphone.
-VERGE I signed up for a digital detox weekend after I realised I getting addicted to my smartphone. - 3 When are you taking your driving licence exam?
-DUE When (2) your driving licence exam? - 4 I have had the intention of dealing with my TV addiction for ages, but I don't know who to turn to.
-MEANING

-| \\\\ deal with my TV addiction for ages, but I don't know who to turn to. - 5 There is no one more knowledgeable about technology than George.
-EASILY George about technology. - 6 It's hard to survive the day if you've only had a few hours' sleep.
-GET It's hard to a few hours' sleep.
+- 4 The moment you come up with (wymyślisz) a plan, will you text me, please? - 5 It goes without saying (bez wątpienia) toddlers should not use mobiles. - 6 Recently, there have been noticeably more (jest wyraźnie więcej) young people staring at their mobile screens than ever before. - 7 The woman complained that she was dizzy / she was feeling dizzy (kręciło jej się w głowie). - 8 Were you just about to leave (Czy właśnie miałeś wyjść)?
+If so, I can call you later. - 9 I'll be free to talk to you, Miss Jones, ifyou would be so kind as to wait (jeżeli będzie pani uprzejma poczekać) a few minutes. - 5> In your notebook, rewrite the sentences, using the words given.
+Write no more than five words. - 1 I have made up my mind to become a coach.
+SIGHTSI have set my sights on becoming a coach. - 2 I signed up for a digital detox weekend after I realised I was almost addicted to my smartphone.
+VERGEI signed up for a digital detox weekend after I realised I was on the verge of getting addicted to my smartphone. - 3 When are you taking your driving licence exam?
+DUE When are you due to take your driving licence exam? - 4 I have had the intention of dealing with my TV addiction for ages, but I don't know who to turn to.
+MEANINGI have been meaning to deal with my TV addiction for ages, but I don't know who to turn to. - 5 There is no one more knowledgeable about technology than George.
+EASILY George is easily the most knowledgeable about technology. - 6 It's hard to survive the day if you've only had a few hours' sleep.
+GET - It's hard to get by on a few hours' sleep.